March for Missing, Murdered Indigenous People

 March Details:

-Tuesday, May 7, 2024, from 12:15 PM to 12:45 PM
+Date & Time: Tuesday, May 7, 2024, from 12:15 PM to 12:45 PM

 Route: The march will commence at the Gates of Ocean Shores, proceeding along Point Brown Ave NW, heading southbound towards John L. Scott Real Estate, and concluding at Minard Ave.
 NW leading to the Ocean Shores Convention Center.